 The date of this first Internet connection was 8 February 1994.
 The people who built the satellite link were Paul Eden, Brent Jones, and Skip Withrow.
 This first connection was using the LES-9 Satellite, at 38.4 kilobits per second.
-The same link and equipment were used until fairly recently.
+The same link and equipment were used for a number of years.
 One week later, a second Internet connection was established using the GOES-2 satellite, at a much higher data rate, of 128 to 256 kilobits per second.
 (Here is a full size (217k) image.)

 The screen shot and stories are courtesy Brent Jones.
 The El Dorm photo is from NASA, by Pat Smith during the SPTR installation studies.